jkang1643/stately/README.md

 The protocol is designed to be platform-agnostic.
 An Android client can be built using:
 - Bluetooth LE APIs
-- Same packet structure and encryption
+- Same STATE_UPDATE packet structure and encryption
 - Compatible service/characteristic UUIDs

+## Migration from bitchat

+Stately is a focused reimplementation of the bitchat mesh networking stack, optimized specifically for state broadcasting rather than messaging.
+The core Bluetooth mesh capabilities remain, but the application layer has been completely redesigned for status sharing instead of chat.